 Sal Hernandez has been a police officer for 11 years and has been assigned to a full-time SWAT team for the past 6 years.
 In addition, Sal competes yearly with his team at the TTPOA SWAT Competition as well as the SWAT Round-Up Competition held in Florida.
 Sal also competes in The Tactical Games and has podiumed in 16 TTG Events in the Men’s Elite Division, as well as finishing 3rd at the 2022 National Competition.
 Sal is consistently pursuing further training and education in LE and enjoys giving back to the community by helping his fellow officers and competitors.
 He holds many certifications and regularly instructs for both TCOLE courses.

 Kolton began his law enforcement career at the Lubbock Police Department in 2015.
 He has been on LPD’s SWAT team since 2018 and he is currently assigned to a plain clothes Violent Crimes unit.
-Among other various shooting events, Kolton competes annually with his team at the TTPOA SWAT Competition and the Florida SWAT Round-Up International.
+Kolton competes regularly in various USPSA, multi-gun, precision rifle, DMR and SWAT competitions.
 Not only is Kolton passionate about training and attending courses to improve his own knowledge and abilities, he also feels very strongly about helping to raise the overall skill level and tactical readiness of the Law Enforcement community as a whole.

 Cost $800.00